stvtortora/NoteLoggerAPI/README.md

 ## Links

 Since a post's text gets cut off if its too large, it would make sense to turn the post's title into a link to the actual post so we can read the rest of it.
-If given more time, this could be accomplished by including the post's url in the properties we extract from our JSON response and assigning it as the `src` of a `href` tag.
+If given more time, this could be accomplished by including the post's url in the properties we extract from our JSON response and assigning it as the `href` of a `a` tag.

 ## Routing